Beating the spectroscopic Rayleigh limit via post-processed heterodyne detection: Heterodyne superresolving estimation

 Note that negative $V_\varepsilon$ values may arise when the signal contribution to $V^{(1)}$ is almost negligible.
 The estimation error may be found by employing the statistical bootstrapping method \cite{Efron1979}, described in Sec.~\ref{sec:results}.

 Finally, to estimate the average number of registered photons we calculate the signal-to-noise ratio $\mathcal{S}$ by comparing the variances in the fundamental mode for signal and noise:

-for $(t_r,\omega_r)$ obtained from Eq.~\eqref{eq:norm}.
-This approach is valid for small $\varepsilon$ and for $\varepsilon>1$ can be extended by including higher order modes in the formula.
-The signal-to-noise ratio is directly related to the number of photons $\bar{n}$ in the experiment by $\bar{n}=\mathcal{S}$.
+for $(t_r,\omega_r)$ obtained from \eqref{eq:norm}.
+This approach is valid for small $\varepsilon$ and for $\varepsilon>1$ can be extended by including higher order modes in the formula. $\mathcal{S}$ is directly related to the number of photons $\bar{n}$ in the experiment by $\bar{n}=\mathcal{S}$.
 Notably, by following the above procedure, from a single measurement we estimate the centroids, separation, and average photon flux.